Foundational theory for optimal decision tree problems. I. Algorithmic and geometric foundations: Abstract

 Beyond identifying limitations, our primary goal—and the central contribution of this work—is to develop a foundational theory for solving ODT problems.
-In Part I, we introduce \emph{four novel definitions} of the ODT problems: three for \emph{size-constrained} trees and one for \emph{depth-constrained} trees.
+We aim to establish a comprehensive algorithmic framework for \emph{all} optimal decision tree problems studied in machine learning, encompassing \emph{axis-parallel, hyperplane}, \emph{hypersurface decision trees}, and those defined over \emph{binary feature data}.
+In Part I, we introduce \emph{five} rigorous formulations of ODT problems: three for size-constrained trees and one for depth-constrained trees, and one for trees over binary feature data.
 These definitions are stated unambiguously through \emph{executable recursive programs}, satisfying all criteria we propose for a formal specification.
 In this sense, they resemble the ``standard form'' used in the study of general-purpose solvers.

 Grounded in algebraic programming theory—a relational formalism for deriving correct-by-construction algorithms from specifications—we can not only establish the \emph{existence} or \emph{nonexistence} of dynamic programming solutions but also derive them \emph{constructively} whenever they exist.
-Consequently, the four generic problem definitions yield \emph{four novel optimal algorithms} for ODT problems with \emph{arbitrary splitting rules} satisfies the axioms and \emph{objective functions} of a given form.
-These algorithms encompass the known depth-constrained, axis-parallel ODT algorithm as special case, while providing a unified, efficient, and elegant solution for the general ODT problem.
+Consequently, the five generic problem definitions yield \emph{five optimal algorithms} for ODT problems with \emph{arbitrary splitting rules} satisfies the axioms and \emph{objective functions} of a given form.
+These algorithms encompass the known ODT algorithms as special case, while providing a unified, efficient, and elegant solution for the general ODT problem.

-In Part II, we present the\emph{ first optimal hypersurface decision tree algorithm} and provide comprehensive experiments against axis-parallel decision tree algorithms, including heuristic CART and state-of-the-art optimal methods.
-The results demonstrate the significant potential of decision trees with flexible splitting rules.
-Moreover, our framework is readily extendable to support algorithms for constructing even more flexible decision trees, including those with \emph{mixed splitting rules}.